oslokommune/okctl/README.md

 ## Roadmap

-We have a basic cluster up and running, and we are currently working on getting the basic components of the cluster deployed:
+We have a cluster up and running, and we are currently working on building a seamless experience on top of this cluster with integrations for common functionality:

+### Core cluster

 - [x] [ExternalSecrets](https://external-secrets.github.io/kubernetes-external-secrets/) for storing secrets securely
 - [x] [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) creates load balancers for incoming traffic